opengisch/QField-docs/documentation/how-to/authentication.en.md

 exported from QGIS itself.

 To do so, users open the QGIS options dialog and focus on the authentication panel.
-There, the user selects the OAuth2 configuration used by the project layer(s) by clicking on the appropriate row in the configurations table widget.
-Then, the user uses the lower-right utilities button to select the 'export selected authentication configurations to file' action.
+There, the user selects the *OAuth2 configuration* used by the project layer(s) by clicking on the appropriate row in the configurations table widget.
+Then, the user uses the lower-right utilities button to select the *export selected authentication configurations to file* action.

 !![widgets](../assets/images/oauth2_export_config.png)

 When prompted for a password, leave it blank.
-The user will be warned that he/she might be leaking sensitive information.
+The user will be warned that she might be leaking sensitive information.
 In the case of OAuth2 configurations, it is safe to do so.

-Once the user has exported the authentication configuration to an XML file, he/she copies that file onto the device(s) running QField.
-The file has to be copied to the device's `\[main storage]/QField/auth/` directory.
-The `/QField/auth/` path is created when first launching QField, look for it if you are not sure which storage (external or internal) is the right one.
+Once the user has exported the authentication configuration to an XML file, she copies that file onto the device(s) running QField.
+The file has to be copied to the devices `<drive>:/Android/data/ch.opengis.qfield/files/QField/auth/` QField directory.
+The `/QField/auth/` path is created when first launching QField.

+!!! note
+    Since QField 2 the auth files needs to be stored in the app directory `<drive>:/Android/data/ch.opengis.qfield/files/QField/auth` instead of the devices main directory `<drive>:/QField/auth`.

 Once the authentication configuration XML file is copied, users can copy the project file containing OAuth2-protected layer(s) onto the device(s)